MedRedha/Covid19-Plugin-WordPress/README.md

 ## Contributing to the project

-Contributing to CoronApp is a piece of :cake:, read the [contributing guidelines](https://github.com/MedRedha/CoronApp/blob/master/.github/CONTRIBUTING.md).
+Contributing to Covid-19 Plugin is a piece of :cake:, read the [contributing guidelines](https://github.com/MedRedha/CoronApp/blob/master/.github/CONTRIBUTING.md).
 You can discuss CoronApp using the [issues section](https://github.com/MedRedha/CoronApp/issues/new).
 To add a line create an issue and send a pull request, see [how to send a pull request](https://github.com/MedRedha/CoronApp/blob/master/.github/CONTRIBUTING.md).

 ## License

 The code is available under the [MIT](https://github.com/MedRedha/CoronApp/blob/master/LICENSE) license.

-<u align="center">[WuuD®](http://wuud.net/) - In code we trust -</u>
+#### [WuuD®](http://wuud.net/) - In code we trust -